zhonghua-zheng/pl-cee202-docs/source/page/web/maintain_site.md

 ## Prerequisites

-- Clone the GitHub from `https://github.com/zzheng93/pl-cee202-docs`
+- Fork or Clone the GitHub from `https://github.com/zzheng93/pl-cee202-docs`
 - Have the markdown file `*.md` ready.
 This file will be a page for this website

 ## Step 1: Include your markdown file